 So you’ve booked your trip to Taiwan, and you’ve set aside two days for Taipei.
 Good!
-Two full days is really the bare minimum you need to squeeze in some of the the mesmerizing, food-obsessed, traditional-meets-modern capital.
+Two full days is really the bare minimum you need to squeeze in the best of this mesmerizing, food-obsessed, traditional-meets-modern capital.

 WARNING: This itinerary packs in a lot!
 If you are coming in on a long flight, or you prefer to travel slowly, then you may want to considering cutting out a thing or two.
 But I’d rather give you too much info than not enough!